thelabnyc/wagtail_blog/README.md

 # wagtail_blog
 A wordpress like blog app implemented in wagtail.

-This is an initial release and will likely change.
-Use at your own risk.

 # What is it

 After reimplimenting wordpress like blogs over and over again in wagtail I decided to just make this.